 Vintage Kiwi National Rally Taupo 2014

 We flew four days out of the seven.
-The thermal conditions however were at times ‘ trying.’
-Although cloud base was at a good height, the thermals did not always develop well enough to give an easy and consistent climb.
-However we all perservered and were rewarded with some good flights.
+The thermal conditions were at times trying.
+Although cloud base was at a good height, the thermals did not always develop well enough to give an easy and consistent climb, but we all persevered and were rewarded with some good flights.
 This year it was decided to have some turn points set up so our aircraft could ‘stretch their legs a little’ as the days allowed.
-The ‘team’ certainly gave them all a good ‘going over’ during the flying week.
-Such was the appetite that two more turn points were added later in the week, which took us over some of the ‘ Bigger Country’ about Taupo.
-Every morning we would hold a briefing fronted by the Taupo C.F.I Bill Kendall or their Club Manager Tom Anderson, and also listen attentively to Malcolm Wright, our ‘ in house ‘ and highly technical weatherman, who would give us a wonderful presentation of what to expect.
-Considering that he only got fired twice, but got reinstated three times indicated his performance was in the plus category most of the time.
-Well-
+The team certainly gave them all a good going-

-On the Monday morning after briefing a Foker DV11 and a Foker Triplane full size replica’s arrived on route from the Tauranga Air show for refueling before departing on their long journey south to Masterton, their home base.
+On the Monday morning after briefing a Foker DV11 and a Foker Triplane full size replica’s arrived on route from the Tauranga Air show for refueling before departing on their long journey south to their home base in Masterton.
 What fabulous aircraft they were.
 Authentic in every detail except for their self-

-The camp evenings were filled with either impromptu safety presentations, classic archived gliding films from the 1950’s – 1970’s or just good old gliding gossip.
+The camp evenings were filled with either impromptu safety presentations, classic archived gliding films from the 1950s to 1970s, or just good old gliding gossip.

 Taupo can be a windy place during the night at times with both the lake breezes and the land cooling down.
-But with winds surprisingly gusting to 30knots had a number out late one evening and once again in the early hours checking and re securing as required our pride and joys.
-No damage – all good but a number of rather tired pilots arrived at briefing the following morning I have to say.
-Two tents got ‘ bowled’ by the winds.
+But with winds gusting to 30knots we had a number out late one evening, and once again in the early hours, checking and re-

-V.K member Greg Douglas [Slingsby Dart 17R] enjoyed a very happy belated birthday dinner out at a Taupo Restaurant with most of the camp attending.
-Why cook, when it can be cooked for you seemed to be the thought, and, to also give Greg a birthday to remember.
+V.K member Greg Douglas (Slingsby Dart 17R) enjoyed a very happy belated birthday dinner out at a Taupo restaurant, with most of the camp attending.
+Why cook when it can be cooked for you, seemed to be the thought, and it also gave Greg a birthday to remember.
 I believe we were the last people to leave the premises that night.

 Roger Brown VK Chairman